lexcast/globetravel/README.md

 ## Available Scripts

-This project is basically a Create React App, and it has all of its scripts, plus two to run tailwindcss:
+This project is a Create React App, and it has all of its scripts.

-### `yarn start:tw`

-Runs tailwindcss in the development mode.

-### `yarn build:tw`

-Runs tailwindcss in the production mode.<br />